RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

   - Introduced a pre-commit check to prevent re-declaring colors/styles.
   - Setup flow for adding new tokens to core-designsystem.
 (Talk to UI/UX first, then core module PR, then feature module PRs to consume.)

-Failure 3: Build time spikes
-Early modularization actually made things worse, because some modules weren’t isolated and changes cascaded.
-Resolution:
-  - Split core into smaller, more stable modules.
-  - Introduced API/implementation separation for modules.
-  - After stabilization, Gradle was able to build only the affected modules → resulting in the 30% improvement.

-Failure 4: Team confusion around navigation
-Some devs attempted to navigate directly to other features' screens → broke modular boundaries.
-Resolution:
-  - Introduced FeatureEntry interfaces with typed parameters.
-  - App shell resolves entries using DI; features never reference each other.

-Failure 5: Resistance to change
-Some teammates were anxious about Compose, modularization, and new DI patterns.
-Resolution:
-  - Ran weekly workshops with live coding.
-  - Pair programmed with resistant teammates.
-  - Documented patterns, anti-patterns, and template files they could copy.

-After 2–3 iterations, team skill and confidence noticeably improved.
-Result
-Build times improved by ~30% because Gradle could rebuild only the modules changed, instead of the entire monolithic app.
-Modular boundaries reduced interdependencies and enabled better incremental builds.
-Team velocity increased: features were isolated, easier to reason about, and safer to iterate on.
-Testability improved thanks to clear separation of concerns and stable contracts between layers.
-Consistency and reuse increased through shared theming, UI components, and models in the core module.
-Delivered a scalable, maintainable architecture that supports long-term feature growth and parallel development.

 ### Why did you choose Clean Architecture over other patterns like MVI or MVP?
 - Be ready to discuss testability, separation of concerns, and scalability for large teams.